assumptionsofphysics/assumptionsofphysics.github.io/_problems/016-ProjectionAsMaxEnt.md

 just the expectation constant, but all other variables as well.

 *Mathematical problem.* We want to show that quantum projection can be understood as thermodynamic processes of entropy maximization.
-In a typical MaxEnt problem, the constraint is the expectation of a random variable.
-The idea here is that the distribution over the random variable is kept constant (this can be understood as a constrain on the expectation of all powers - all moments).
+In a typical entropy maximization problem, the constraint is the expectation of a random variable.
+The idea here is that the distribution over the random variable is kept constant (this can be understood as a constraint on the expectation of all powers - all moments).

 The problem is that this entropy maximization has to be, in a sense, minimal.
-Only the entropy relative to the conjugate of the quantity being measure has to increase.
+Only the entropy relative to the conjugate of the quantity being measured has to increase.
 Finding the right formulation is the core of the issue.

 *Physical significance.* The idea is that a quantum projection is essentially